crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

 * [gnutls_x509_trust_list_add_system_trust](https://gnutls.org/manual/gnutls.html#index-gnutls_005fx509_005ftrust_005flist_005fadd_005fsystem_005ftrust-1) (GnuTLS docs)

 ## 4.)
-Retrieve issuer's Certificate Revocation List (CRL) and add it to the trusted list
+Fill trusted list with trusted CRLs

 Fill the trusted list with CRLs that a TLS server's certificate has in the crl distribution point extension.
+The CRL's signature is verified against the issuer's certificate.

 One certificate can easily have multiple entries in the crl distribution point extension.

 In this step, an out-of-band connection is always made to a different CRL server for each crl distribution point.
 From the CRL server, the CRL file is downloaded and stored into the program's memory.